 - Deli Cheese

-- Round cutting device close to the diameter of the crackers- I used my 1/8 cup metal measuring cup and also a baby food jar mouth.
+- Round cutting device close to the diameter of the crackers- I used my 1/8 cup metal measuring cup or also a baby food jar mouth would work.

 Step 1: Lay out your crackers.